scottnm/Archive/README.md

 Files:

+  AccuracyHandler.py: Contains the behavior for how to handle a player's aiming accuracy.
+Accuracy is determined so that the less the player turns the better their accuracy is.

   bullet.py: Contains all bullet subclasses.
 Each subclass contains updating each bullet for the environment to call

   enemies.py: an enemy class that currently stores a skeleton class and a basic enemy class